Deploy the ZDM Proxy and monitoring

 zdm_proxy_cluster_config.yml

-, containing all the configuration that allows the proxy to connect to Origin and Target.
+: Contains the configuration that allows the proxy to connect to origin and target clusters.
 This is always required. -

 zdm_proxy_core_config.yml